I am an astrophysicist involved in preparations of the PLATO space mission of the European Space Agency.

 planets.
 In the PLATO consortium, am responsible for computer simulations of stellar light curves,

-the development of the on-board outlier detection algorithms in lightcurves, and for data mining tools.
+development of outlier detection algorithms in lightcurves, computer code implementation of statistical

-2018/Jan/02: Research paper "Photogravimagnetic assists of light sails: a mixed blessing for Breakthrough Starshot? " (Forgan, Heller, Hippke 2018) published in MNRAS
+2018/Jan/02: Published research paper "Photogravimagnetic assists of light sails: a mixed blessing for Breakthrough Starshot? " (Forgan, Heller, Hippke 2018) in MNRAS

 Dr. René Heller